-A joint meeting of the Ophthalmic Antiques International Collectors' Club and the Ocular Heritage Society of America will take place in London from Thursday 23 April to Sunday 26 April 2020, hosted by the British Optical Association Museum at the College of Optometrists.
+A joint meeting of the Ophthalmic Antiques International Collectors' Club and the Ocular Heritage Society of America was due to take place in London from Thursday 23 April to Sunday 26 April 2020, hosted by the British Optical Association Museum at the College of Optometrists.

 The meetings of the OHS and OAICC will take place consecutively in Central London between Thursday 23 April and Sunday 26 April 2020, with members of each organisation invited to join the other for all or part of the programme.
 The programme will include museum visits, industrial visits, a day of historical talks, the annual general meetings of both societies, an antiques auction and a buffet banquet.
 Attendance is open to members of either the OAICC or OHS.